BioNCphilic/bioncphilic.github.io/index.md

 * The model is based on combining multiple data layers related to soil, topography, and climate.
 * I chose native Rivercane - <i>Arundinaria gigantea</i> - because restoration efforts are relevant locally

 ### My work on this project can be viewed [here](https://github.com/BioNCphilic/rivercane).
-It is a work in progress which I plan to complete during the spring semester.
+This is a work in progress which I plan to complete eventually.
 Previously I worked with SCC student Stella Walborn using the TourIt platform from [Infiniscope](https://infiniscope.org/) and a wealth of resources from regional groups to create a virtual tour of rivercane in WNC.
 You can find that [here](https://p.tourit.etx.asu.edu/v1fshqa2/0wf7eb0e1oddykg/index.html).

 ## Sources: